 The Ashy Mining Bee - Andrena cineraria, is a harmless and beautiful ground nesting bee.

-This is a female, having two well-defined pale bands and a pale tuft on the front of the head.
-Males are usually slimmer than females, and have greyish white hair on the abdomen.
+Above is a female, having two well-defined pale bands and a pale tuft on the front of the head.
 Abdomens in the females are blackish-blue and quite glossy.

 Females excavate burrows in the ground of about 10 – 20cm in depth, with two or three cells per burrow.
-They have the interesting habit of closing the entrances to their burrows when disturbed or during wet weather, but keep them open otherwise, including between foraging trips.
+According to BWARS, this species has the interesting habit of closing the entrances to their burrows when disturbed or during wet weather, but keep them open otherwise, including between foraging trips.

 Larvae develop and mature in the cells, and eventually overwinter underground as adults in the natal cells.